EMLL 48th Anniversary Show: Event

 Not all matches on the 48th Anniversary show are known, the first match that is known to have taken place was a Singles match between the rudo Fuerza Guerrera facing the young tecnico Negro Casas.
 Casas had not yet competed for two full years, having made his debut in late 1979 while Fuerza Guerrera had a few more years of experience than Casas, but was not yet established as a major name in lucha libre.
-Fuerza Guerrera defeated Negro Casas.
+The men went to a double-countout in a match so lauded that fans threw money into the ring.
+As a result, Fuerza Guerrera retained his lightweight championship over Negro Casas.

 The show also featured two separate Lucha de Apuesta, or bet matches.
-In the first of the matches unmasked wrestlers Halcón Ortiz and Herodes but wagered their hair on the outcome of the match.
-Halcón defeated the rudo Herodes who was shaved bald after the match was over.
-In the main event of the show all three competitors put their wrestling mask on the line as Espectro Jr., El Supremo and El Vengador ("The Avenger") faced off in a three-way match under Luchas de Apuestas rules.
-The match saw Espectro Jr. pin El Vengador, forcing him to unmask and state his real name to the crowd in Arena México.
+In the first of the matches unmasked wrestlers Cachorro Mendoza and Mocho Cota both wagered their hair on the outcome of the match.
+Mendoza defeated the rudo Cota who was shaved bald after the match was over.
+Elsewhere on the card, all three competitors put their wrestling masks on the line as Espectro Jr., El Supremo and El Vengador ("The Avenger") faced off in a three-way match under Luchas de Apuestas rules.
+The match saw Espectro Jr. pin El Vengador, forcing him to unmask and state his real name to the crowd in Arena México; Arturo Diaz Rodriguez from Gudalajra, 11 years a wrestler.
+A hair match pitting Halcón Ortiz against Herodes is sometimes attributed to the show, but actually took place the following month, on 23 October.